- alternate chords

 Melody chords allow the musician to successfully play the song.
 Other chords are required to add color, depth, spice and flavor to the musical piece.
 The proper combination of melody chords and other chords is what gives Traditional Gospel Music it’s unique down home sound.

 When playing in the key of C Major, melody chords can usually be found by choosing from the following list: C major triad, F major triad, G major triad and G dominant seventh.
+These chords are played using the root position as well as the first and second inversions.

-Alternate chords are played in lieu of melody chords.
+Alternate chords are chords played in lieu of melody chords.
 The melody note is played as the highest pitch in the chord.
 However, the other tones of alternate chords are different from the non-melody tones of melody chords.
 Alternate chords are used instead of melody chords to give a musical piece color.

 Change chords reflect a change in the harmonic tones of a melody chord while the melody note remains the same.
 Change chords are a type of melody chord because they are built around the melody note.
 However, they differ from melody chords in that the melody note of a change is chord is held instead of being repeated or changed.
 A change chord reflects the change in inflection of the voice of the person singing the melody note of a song.
 Change chords add depth to a musical piece.